 While certainly not a major iPod release, the silver-and-black 2013 iPod touch upgrade nonetheless did its job.
 It offered younger customers a more affordable entry point into the Apple ecosystem.
 After all, as Steve Jobs once said, the iPod touch was intended to be “training wheels for the iPhone.”

-The iPod touch’s influence continues to be felt.
+The iPod touch’s influence continued to be felt for several more years.
 In 2019, Apple surprised us all with a new iPod touch.
 It looked the same but packed a speedy A10 Fusion processor, making it perfect for gaming and immersive AR experiences on the go.
 Apple made it more affordable, too, with prices starting at just $199.

 What was your first iPod?
 Leave your comments below.